eventide-project/docs/user-guide/writers/substitute.md

 <div class="note custom-block">
   <p>
     Note: The meaning of "substitute" in this context refers to <a href="https://en.wikipedia.org/wiki/Liskov_substitution_principle">Liskov Substitution Principle</a>, which describes the quality of polymorphism in object-oriented systems as objects that can legitimately replace, or <em>substitute</em>, each other without changing the correctness or intention of the program that uses the substitute.
-From the standpoint of their shared interface, substitutes are not considered either more real or less real than other substitutes of the same interface.
-In this, all substitutes are "real", and no substitute is considered <em>secondary</em>.
+From the standpoint of their shared interface, substitutes are not considered either more "real" or less real than other substitutes of the same interface.
+In this, all substitutes are <em>real</em>, and no substitute is considered <em>secondary</em>.
   </p>
 </div>